voltrix-225/GenFleet/README.md

 ## Technical Direction
 GenFleet operates on two parallel axes:

-1. **Synthetic Data Generation** — using the seed dataset (BMW i3 trips) to build generative models that can produce new, realistic trip profiles under varying conditions.
+1. **Synthetic Data Generation** — using a seed dataset to build generative models that can produce new, realistic trip profiles under varying conditions.
 2. **Predictive Modeling** — training XGBoost and similar ML models to forecast SoC consumption, trip energy, and performance metrics using combined real + synthetic datasets.

 Future stages will integrate these two components, allowing the generator to feed the predictor dynamically — creating a **self-evolving EV fleet simulator**.